jlparkI/xGPR/docs/fitting_tutorial.rst

 often gives almost equivalent results.
-For relatively noise-free data, where the model is already highly accurate and we would like it to be even more so, ``tol = 1e-7`` is recommended. ``tol = 1e-8`` is usually expensive overkill, unless the data is nearly noise-free and you are using a large number of random features, in which case it may be worthwhile to make ``tol`` smaller.
-When in doubt, a quick experiment on a subset of the training data may often prove helpful.
+For relatively noise-free data, where the model is already highly accurate and we would like it to be even more so, ``tol = 1e-7`` is recommended. ``tol = 1e-8`` is nearly always expensive overkill.
+If in doubt, a quick experiment on a small subset of the data can be helpful.

-If ``fitting_rffs`` is small (e.g. 2048), you can fit using a single pass over the data, no preconditioner required! by using ``mode = exact``, for example:::
+If ``fitting_rffs`` is small (e.g. 512), you can fit using a single pass over the data, no preconditioner required! by using ``mode = exact``, for example:::